mcinglis/assembly-sandbox/README.md

 # Assembly Sandbox

-This repository contains my forays into assembly programming, and C disassembly.
-The code is written for Linux x86-64.
+This repository contains my forays into AMD64 assembly programming, and C disassembly.
 The code is based on examples at:

 - <http://cs.lmu.edu/~ray/notes/gasexamples/>
 - <https://nickdesaulniers.github.io/blog/2014/04/18/lets-write-some-x86-64/>